Back in Time with Rod Taylor

 - The Liquidator (1965) was a spy thriller spoof, co-starring Trevor Howard, Wilfrid Hyde-White, and Jill St. John.

 The box office smash movie Hotel (1967) was based on the best-selling novel of the same name by Arthur Hailey.
-Rod Taylor is the busy and ambitious hotel manager Ian McDermott, Karl Malden plays a thief, Melvyn Douglas is the hotel owner Warren Trent.
+Rod Taylor is the busy and ambitious hotel manager Ian McDermott, Karl Malden plays a thief, and Melvyn Douglas is the hotel owner Warren Trent.
 Kevin McCarthy plays a prospective purchaser of the hotel, while Catherine Spaak, Merle Oberon, Richard Conte, Michael Rennie, and Roy Roberts round out the “name” cast of Hotel.

 1970s Television Star